 These services are rarely cheap, however.
 Electing to give one a try would be an approach I’d take only after exhausting my own alternatives and deciding it was really going to be worth it.

 Naturally, you have the machine you have in the state that it’s in, and it’s too late to talk about prevention for the case at hand.

 But this is an opportunity to prevent this from happening to someone else.
-There are several approaches to allowing secure emergency access to computers, equipment, and even online accounts in the event of your demise.
+There are several approaches to allow secure emergency access to computers, equipment, and even online accounts in the event of your demise.
 It doesn’t even have to be demise — a protracted severe illness or injury could result in the same desire: the ability for someone else to access critically important information.